ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 analysis of the sentence helps to select the best candidate.
 The chunks containing each candidate subject are found, and the distance (in words) from the measurement verb (if any) and the associated measurement are computed.
-Clarity then chooses the candidate that is either within the same noun chunk as the measurement, or which is the closest candidate to that particular chunk.
+ClarityNLP then chooses the candidate that is either within the same noun chunk as the measurement, or which is the closest candidate to that particular chunk.

-Clarity also attempts to find the anatomical location for each measurement subject.
+ClarityNLP also attempts to find the anatomical location for each measurement subject.
 To do so, it uses information from the template match to identify the most likely sentence fragment that could contain the location.
 A set of location-finding regexes then attempts to match the fragment and identify